Ministry of Pensions

-The Ministry of Pensions and National Insurance (MPNI) was a British government ministry responsible for the administration and delivery of welfare benefits.
-It was headed by the Minister of Pensions and National Insurance.
+The Ministry of Pensions was a British government ministry responsible for the administration and delivery of pensions.
+It was headed by the Minister of Pensions.

-It was created in 1953 as a result of the amalgamation of the Ministry of Pensions and the Ministry of National Insurance.
-In 1968 a departmental reorganisation saw the Ministry merged with the Ministry of Health to form the Department of Health and Social Security.

-Ministry of Pensions
+History

-The Ministry of Pensions was created in 1916 to handle the payment of war pensions to former members of the Armed Forces and their dependants.
+In September 1916, a Cabinet Committee on Pensions recommended that the work of the War Office, Chelsea Hospital commissioners and Central Army Pensions Issue Office should be taken over by a Pensions Board.
+The Ministry of Pensions Act 1916 created a single Ministry of Pensions to administer naval and military war pensions to former members of the Armed Forces and their dependants, and to provide medical care for the disabled.

 It was expanded rapidly during the opening months of the Second World War by secondment of civil servants from the Inland Revenue and other government departments.
-In 1940 most of the Ministry was moved to Cleveleys and its close environs, in Lancashire.
+In 1940, most of the Ministry was moved to Cleveleys, north of Blackpool, Lancashire.
+This central office kept records of pensions granted, issued pension books and prepared cases for appeal tribunals.
 The Rossall School was taken over initially, but later several hundred employees worked in prefabricated one-storey office buildings assembled on a site that had been part of the Holt's farm in the Norcross section of Carleton.
-Sir Walter Womersley was the Minister during the war.
-Other ministers are listed under Secretary of State for Work and Pensions.
 The Ministry moved to buildings on Millbank in London in 1949.

+In 1953, the functions of the Ministry of Pensions were merged with those of the Ministry of National Insurance into a new Ministry of Pensions and National Insurance.